BryanLong14/Collaborating-Drill/README.md

 2. Tyler created a new HTML file and added a link to it in index.html
 3. Bryan edited 5 CSS Properties
 4. Tyler added a paragraph to index.html about something he likes.
+5. Bryan created a new directory called pants and moved the new.html file into it